Thanks to the Provision Fund, every single lender has received every single penny of

 "Every Lender, Every Penny"

-RateSetter has made peer-to-peer lending simple and safe - the only place where every lender has received every penny.
+RateSetter has made peer-to-peer lending simple and safe: every lender has received every penny.

 It's important to note the Provision Fund does not provide a guarantee.
 What we can say is that it is managed in the interests of our Lenders,